-Recreational marijuana use is legal in nine states.
-Medical use is legal in 30.
+Recreational marijuana use is legal in 11 states.
+Medical use is legal in 36.

 Statistics About Medical Marijuana Use

-In 2013, 76% of doctors were in favor of using marijuana for medical purposes.2 And as for patients’ experiences with the drug?
-92% say it works.3 Marijuana can relieve symptoms associated with HIV/AIDS, cancer, Alzheimer’s disease, Crohn’s disease, epilepsy and glaucoma.
+In 2018, 67% of doctors were in favor of using marijuana for medical purposes.2 And 85% of American adults approve of medical marijuana use.3 Marijuana can relieve symptoms associated with HIV/AIDS, cancer, Alzheimer’s disease, Crohn’s disease, epilepsy and glaucoma.
 It’s showing promise when it comes to treating post-traumatic stress disorder.

 It may even be a useful alternative to much more addictive and dangerous prescription painkillers.
 These statistics may contribute to the fact that now 61% of Americans support marijuana legalization.4 So if doctors like it, patients love it and the public is in favor, what’s the problem?
 It turns out that, as with any medication or recreational substance, the good is balanced by potential side effects.